Thomas Leeb: Influences and technique

 Leeb follows his own path as guitarist and composer, displaying a very idiosyncratic and particular guitar style.
 Characteristic for this style are percussive elements generated by hitting the guitar body with the heel of his hand or single fingers while playing intricate fingerstyle patterns.
 On his Desert Pirate CD he uses a scratch-board, glued to the surface of his guitar.
-With it he adds rhythmic scratch sounds to some of his pieces which are surprisingly similar to typical DJ scratching sounds, despite their "acoustic" origin.
+With it he adds rhythmic scratch sounds to some of his pieces which are similar to typical DJ scratching sounds, despite their acoustic origin.
 Some of his pieces possess odd-meter measures and recall Eastern and Balkan music; much of his work is rhythmically complex and meticulously worked out.

 Leeb is an endorsee of Lowden guitars and Parkwood Guitars.
 His guitars are amplified with a Fishman Rare Earth system (internal microphone/magnetic pickup combination).
 His live sound is produced by a K&K Pure Western soundboard transducer.
 His additional technical equipment encompasses L.R.
 Baggs Para and Highlander PAM DI boxes as well as an Alesis NanoVerb system.